-Is Baby attempting to reproduce what he sees?
+Is Baby attempting to reproduce what they see?
 Perhaps in a drawing of mama and dada and the sun and a house.
 That’s naturalism.

-Does he take familiar objects and put them in brand new situations – the sun underwater, or his teddy bear flying a kite?
+Does they take familiar objects and put them in brand new situations – the sun underwater, or their teddy bear flying a kite?
 That’s surrealism.

-Maybe he is capturing the essence of a feeling in the images.
+Maybe they are capturing the essence of a feeling in the images.
 Happy sun, funny dada, silly mama, tired house?
 That’s art.

 Giving some thought to the methods and tools an artist chose can give you insight into their intent, so take a look at the materials Baby used.
 A work done on paper might be a statement about the ephemeral nature of art.
 Work done on a wall, perhaps in permanent marker, perhaps in the same spot the artist was previously punished for drawing on, could indicate that this piece is a statement of rebellion.

 Some critics argue that proper art critique demands familiarity with an artist’s life and work.